HikmaAnwar/HikmaAnwar/README.md

 <h1 align="center">Hey 👋, I'm Hikma Anwar </h1>
-<h3 align="center">Web Developer & UI/UX Designer </h3>
+<h3 align="center">Software Engineer | Web Developer | UI/UX Designer </h3>

 ## 🌐 About me:
 <p>

-As a dedicated learner at Addis Ababa Science and Technology University, I'm immersing myself in the dynamic world of software engineering with a focus on web development and UI/UX design.
+As a dedicated learner at Addis Ababa Science and Technology University, and aspiring software engineer, I'm immersing myself in the dynamic world of software engineering with a focus on web development and UI/UX design.
 While I'm still unfolding my full potential, I'm enthusiastic about leveraging my education and rapid learning abilities to craft innovative and user-centric digital experiences.
 My journey is marked by a commitment to continuous growth and exploration, fueled by a passion for technology and design.
 Follow along on my quest to unlock new skills and make meaningful contributions on my GitHub profile.

 </p>